catch-muri/catch-muri.github.io/_phds/Ryan_Sheatsley.md

 name: "Ryan Sheatsley"
 title: "Ryan Sheatsley"
 role: "PhD Student"
-affiliation: "Penn State University"
+affiliation: "University of Wisconsin–Madison"
 email: ryan@sheatsley.me
 homepage: https://sheatsley.me/
 categories: jekyll update
 image: assets/people/Ryan_Sheatsley.jpg
 order: 4
 ---
-Ryan Sheatsley is a Ph.D. student in the Department of Computer Science and Engineering at the Pennsylvania State University.
-He is lead graduate student of the Systems and Internet Infrastructure Security Laboratory and advised by Prof. Patrick McDaniel.
-Ryan's research focuses on the security of machine learning systems and their applications towards novel security problems.
-He is investigating how machine learning systems can be securely deployed in security-centric domains, such as network intrusion detection.
-His research has also extended to radiation detection, public cloud security, and privacy in Internet of Things.
+Ryan Sheatsley is a Ph.D. student in the Department of Computer Sciences at the University of Wisconsin-Madison.
+He is a member of MadS&P and advised by Prof. Patrick McDaniel.
+Previously, he earned his M.S. and B.S. in computer science and engineering from the Pennsylvania State University.
+His research is at the intersection of computer security and machine learning.
+Ryan investigates the risks of deploying machine learning systems in security-centric domains, how their robustness can be measured at scale, and their applications towards novel security problems.
+He also applies computer security principles to radiation detection, Internet measurement, and Internet of Things.